-The recent passing of the Copyright Amendment (Online Infringement) Bill 2015 has caused quite a stir.
-For some, it’s a sad end to Australia’s only way around our murky backwater media landscape, and for others it’s simply a waste of Government time and funds.
-Because, as anyone who recognises the acronyms VPN and DNS knows, the website-blocking bill will do nothing to stop Australians from accessing the website they wish to.
+The passing of the Copyright Amendment (Online Infringement) Bill 2015 caused quite a stir.
+For some, it was a sad end to Australia’s only way around our murky backwater media landscape, and for others it was simply a waste of government time and funds.
+Why?
+Because, as anyone who recognises the acronyms VPN (Virtual Private Network) and DNS (Domain Name System) knows, the website-blocking bill did little to stop Australians from accessing the websites they wanted to.

-Domain Name Servers (DNS) are essentially a directory for the internet that holds domain names (e.g. finder.com.au) and translates them to Internet Protocol (IP addresses).
+Domain Name Servers (DNS) provide a directory for the Internet that holds domain names (eg finder.com.au) and translates them to Internet Protocol (IP addresses).
 We use domain names, like google.com or facebook.com, because they are easy for users to remember but what your computer actually accesses when visiting your favourite sites is an IP address.

-Generally, we use default DNS servers supplied by our chosen Internet Service Provider but there are other options such as OpenDNS and Google DNS.
-Depending on server location, changing your DNS can either slow down or speed up your internet connection.
+Generally, we use default DNS servers supplied by our chosen ISP but there are other options such as OpenDNS and Google DNS.
+Depending on server location, changing your DNS can either slow down or speed up your Internet connection.
 You can even filter out unsavoury content by using a DNS.Back to top

 How do I use an alternate DNS?

 You will need to manually change the DNS in the network settings on your device.
-We’ve got guides on how to change your DNS settings on every device, but first, let’s take a look at the most popular alternate DNS services.
+We have guides on how to change your DNS settings on every device, but first, let’s take a look at the two most popular alternate DNS services.

-Google DNS: The Internet giant that keeps on giving, Google, have their very own DNS service that’s proven popular thanks to its speeds, performance and uncompromised security.
+Google DNS: The Internet giant that keeps on giving, Google, has its very own DNS service that’s proven popular thanks to its speeds, performance and uncompromised security.
 You can use Google DNS right now by entering the primary and secondary DNS below:

 OpenDNS: OpenDNS is the most popular DNS in the United States.
-Based in San Francisco, this tech company provides the best service for organisations, like schools, looking to effectively filter their content and prevent unintended access to inappropriate website or damaging malware.
+Based in San Francisco, this tech company provides the best service for organisations, like schools that are looking to effectively filter their content and prevent unintended access to inappropriate website or damaging malware.
 You can use OpenDNS today by entering the DNS values below: